getck/InspectorNetworkReachability/04-integration-and-remediation.md

 8. Click Create Subscription

 We've now configured SNS to send any alerts it receives to our Lambda function.
 Our Lambda function is configured to only respond to specific findings in specific ways.
 If you're interested in reviewing the Lambda function you can go to the Lambda console.
-If you're not interested.
-Here's the relevant piece of code for this activity.
+If you're not interested in digging into it, here's just the relevant piece of code for this activity.